69th Siege Battery, Royal Garrison Artillery: Arras

-On 12 March the guns were hauled out and moved north to join 50th HAG under Third Army in the Arras sector, the first half battery arriving on 20 March.
+On 12 March, the guns were hauled out and moved north to join the 50th HAG under the Third Army in the Arras sector, with the first half battery arriving on 20 March.
 For the opening of the Battle of Arras on 9 April, the battery was deployed at Marœuil in support of XVII Corps.
-Before and during the attack 69th Siege Bty carried out CB tasks and fired on selected roads.
+Before and during the attack, the 69th Siege Battery carried out counter-battery (CB) tasks and fired on selected roads.
 XVII Corps attacked with three divisions and was largely successful, except for a hold-up on one flank.
 Large numbers of prisoners were taken in the German front line, demoralised by the bombardment.
-After the battle the battery prepared to dismount its guns, but several of the road wheels were destroyed by shellfire.
-76th Siege Bty loaned some wheels so that the battery could complete the move.
-It went to Écurie, north of Arras, and switched to the command of 70th HAG for the subsequent stages of the Arras offensive, including the attacks on Oppy Wood.
+After the battle, the battery prepared to dismount its guns, but several of the road wheels were destroyed by shellfire.
+The 76th Siege Battery loaned some wheels so that the battery could complete the move.
+It went to Écurie, north of Arras, and switched to the command of the 70th HAG for the subsequent stages of the Arras offensive, including the attacks on Oppy Wood.

 Messines

-The battery next moved to Neuve Eglise, to join 16th HAG with Second Army, as part of the artillery build-up for the forthcoming Battle of Messines.
+The battery next moved to Neuve Eglise to join the 16th HAG with the Second Army as part of the artillery build-up for the forthcoming Battle of Messines.
 Once the battery had prepared its positions, it opened fire on Messines village on 29 May.
 The bombardment continued against enemy trenches until the assault went in on 7 June, following the explosion of huge mines.
-During the day the battery fired 1386 rounds between 03.00 and 23.00.
+During the day, the battery fired 1,386 rounds between 03:00 and 23:00.
 The results of the limited attack were spectacular.
-The British artillery was repositioned after the battle, 69th Siege Bty moving up to La Petite Douve Farm, in the old German front line.
+The British artillery was repositioned after the battle, with the 69th Siege Battery moving up to La Petite Douve Farm in the old German front line.